Introduction

 Step 4: Deploy using Workbench

-5. Ensure that the Rollback On Error option is checked.
+option is checked.
 This is equivalent to setting rollbackOnError to true.
-If an error occurs during deployment, this ensures all changes will be rolled back, leaving the org in its original state.
+If an error occurs during deployment, this ensures all changes will be rolled back, leaving the org in its original state. - Set the

-6. Set the Test Level to your desired level of testing.
+to your desired level of testing.
 This is a mandatory step to deploy the changes.
-Salesforce will run tests as it does when deploying a Change Set.
+Salesforce will run tests as it does when deploying a Change Set. - Click

 Step 5: Check deployment status